locodarwin/xcb-ext-reu/README.md

 # Quick Reference

-The extension adds a function to XC=BASIC that you can use to STASH, FETCH, SWAP, and VERIFY memory between the C64 (we'll call this "near" memory) and a RAM Expansion Unit (REU) (we'll call this "far memory").
+The extension adds a function to XC=BASIC that you can use to STASH, FETCH, SWAP, and VERIFY memory between the C64 and a RAM Expansion Unit (REU).
 Here is a brief description of the command:

 ## reu_trans()
 Usage: